PARKING FOR VISITORS TO THE HANOVER BOROUGH-PENN TOWNSHIP SECTION:

 The study also recommended that development begin with two sections: (1) 4.5 miles linking Menges Mills to Bair Station and located in Jackson Township and Spring Grove Borough (2) 1.5 miles from Hanover Borough to the Penn Township/Heidelberg Township Line.

 Construction began in June 2008 on two sections of the Trolley Trail: approx. 1 mile in Hanover Borough and approx. 3/4 mile in Spring Grove Borough and Jackson Twp.
 (Phase 1 on map.)

 These sections opened to the public in fall 2008.

 Phase 2 in Jackson Township was completed and opened in 2012.
 Phase 2 in Penn Township was completed in 2013.

 The acquisition was completed in December 2020, and another PA Department of Conservation and Natural Resources grant has provided $300,000 to complete the design of approximately 6 miles of the dormant rail corridor.
-This design will be completed in three sections over 3-4 years, with the first section to be designed from Gitts Run Road at the Penn-Heidelberg township line to Menges Mills.
+This design will be completed in several sections over 3-4 years.

 In early 2021, design and permitting began for the section of the rail corridor that stretches from Main Street (RT 116) in Spring Grove Borough eastward toward Stoverstown Road in the village of Bair.
 This work is scheduled to be completed in February 2022.
 Funding sources are also being identified to meet an expected $10 million cost to construct both sections east and west of Spring Grove.